 Acknowledgements.
 First and foremost, we would like to express our gratitude to all BSRN scientists and technicians working tediously to keep the high quality of BSRN standards up.
-Your dedicated work of calibrating, maintaining and quality checking sensors, instruments

-- 10 and data often working extra hours to do so is greatly appreciated.
+Your dedicated work of calibrating, maintaining and quality checking sensors, instruments and data - often working extra hours to do so - is greatly appreciated.
 Thanks as well to all the institutions supporting the BSRN cause!
 We would also like to thank Wolfgang Cohrs for his excellent work in keeping the ftp server up and running, as well as his work for the BSRN homepage.
-Last but not least we are indebted to the current (Skalde Lübberstedt) and former (Bonnie Raffel, Friedrich Richter) WRMC Data Curators dedicated students with a knack for data visualization and the mind set on "finding the needle in the data haystack".
-This article is dedicated to co-author Rainer Sieger, architect of the BSRN data archive in PANGAEA, responsible for maintaining the BSRN Toolbox and - 15 a good friend, who passed away unexpectedly in 2017.
-And also to Ells Dutton, the original and long-serving BSRN Project Manager for the first two decades, who was essential in establishing BSRN as a leader in surface radiation measurements and improvements.
-Ells passed away suddenly in 2012.
+We are grateful for the excellent and very useful comments of the two reviewers - your input definitely helped improve this paper.
+Last but not least we are indebted to the current (Skalde Lübberstedt) and former (Bonnie Raffel, Friedrich Richter) WRMC data curators - committed students with a knack for data visualization and the mind set on "finding the needle in the data haystack".
+This article is dedicated to co-author Rainer Sieger, architect of the BSRN data archive in PANGAEA, responsible for maintaining the BSRN Toolbox and a good friend, who passed away unexpectedly in 2017; and also to Ells Dutton, the original and long-serving BSRN project manager for the first two decades, who was essential in establishing BSRN as a leader in surface radiation measurements and improvements.
+Ells Dutton passed away suddenly in 2012.